MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

    > **WARNING:** You cannot create Power BI Reports from querysets with **T-SQL** because Power BI does not support T-SQL as a data source. **Power BI only supports KQL as the native query language for querysets**.
 If you want to use T-SQL to query your data in Microsoft Fabric, you need to use the T-SQL endpoint that emulates Microsoft SQL Server and allows you to run T-SQL queries on your data.
 However, the T-SQL endpoint has some limitations and differences from the native SQL Server, and it does not support creating or publishing reports to Power BI.

-> **NOTE**: Besides the approach to pull up a query window within shown earlier, you can always press the **Explore your data** button in the main KQL Database panel..
+> **NOTE**: Besides the approach to pull up a query window within shown earlier, you can always press the **Explore your data** button in the main KQL Database panel.

    ![Image of the Explore your data button](./Images/explore-your-data.png)